Around the exhibition

 The word of the survivors

-The words of the survivors, on the painful path of the narrative of memory, make the link between the quest for knowledge, the tribute to the victims and the courage of the survivors.
+The words of survivors, on the painful path of recounting memory, make the link between the quest for knowledge, tribute to victims and the courage of survivors.

 Interviews